vilequarter/case-assignment/README.md

 - Change the focus to scc_widget_Case_Assignment
 - Paste the code into the console and run
 - Check the box that has been added to the bottom-left of the case assignment window

+NOTE: This was designed exclusively for a specific sonfiguration of Salesforce, and will likely not work with other configurations.